farazhariyani/farazhariyani/README.md

 ## I'm a Data Science and Analysis enthusiast!

-- 🌱 I am currently working remotely as a Data Science Intern at Innodatatics
+- 🌱 I have completed 7 months of internship as a Data Scientist
 - 👯 I am actively looking for job opportunitues
 - ⚡ Fun fact: I love to watch and play cricket